smtrivium/dbt_test/test/test_dbt/README.md

-Welcome to your new dbt project!
+Welcome to your new dbt project for tests1!

 ### Using the starter project